fratajcz/speos/docs/source/extension.rst

 Adding Differential Gene Expression Data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+We obtained differntially expressed genes from `GEMMA database <https://gemma.msl.ubc.ca/phenotypes.html>`_, for more methologic details consult the method section of our `preprint <https://www.biorxiv.org/content/10.1101/2023.01.13.523556v1.full.pdf>`_.

 Differential gene expression data is matched to the disease of a given run by the file :obj:`data/dge/mapping.yaml`.
 An excerpt of this file shows you how the mapping has to look like: